Nalin-Angrish/RemotePyLib/README.md

             print(key)

 - exportString(self, content, modulename, email)
-Creates a remote library on NalinStudios - RemotePyLib API.
+Creates a remote library on Nalin Angrish's - RemotePyLib API.
 It returns the access key.
 Please keep the access key with you because it is required for importing the library.
 In case lost, contact the owner (go the the website and contact using email).